Our approaches to recovery

 Mind's published research

-You can take a look at our research reports and presentations here.
+You can take a look at our current research projects here.

 For more information on our published research, please contact Mind's Executive Director, Research and Advocacy Dr Sarah Pollock at email@example.com, or Principal Research Fellow, Dr Lisa Brophy at firstname.lastname@example.org or email@example.com (see ORCID for Lisa's published works)